 What is most frustrating about this myth is that it is propagated not only by people who do not support phonics education and have never learned accurate English phonics, but by many reading experts who know the 70 Orton phonograms.
 Yes, phonics is essential for reading; but phonics is also essential for spelling.

 Though it is commonly believed that people who read a lot are good spellers, this is not always true.
 Countless strong readers struggle with spelling.
 Many struggle so deeply that spell check doesn’t even recognize their attempts.
-The solution is to know a linguistically accurate phonics system.
+The solution is to gain a linguistically accurate understanding of the phonics system.
 With knowledge of the phonograms and spelling rules, writers can sound out words in order to spell them accurately.
 Since many sounds have more than one spelling in English, spell check still has a role, but knowing these options revolutionizes the ability to utilize the tool.
 Rather than throwing out the perfect word in frustration because spell check doesn't recognize her attempts, now the writer can use her knowledge of phonograms to figure out where the error lies and fix it with ease.
 And when a dictionary or spell check is not at hand, those who understand our phonetic code can easily consider the options for spelling an unfamiliar word and make an informed, logical guess.

 Phonics is beneficial only for struggling readers or students with dyslexia.